 Perhaps it was Adams’ tediously boring writing style which caused him in 1800 to lose his bid for re-election to an elite populist, Thomas Jefferson, candidate of the Democratic-Republican Party which had formed in opposition to the centralizing policies of the Federalist Party.
 Adams retired to his home in Quincy, Massachusetts, and Jefferson spent the final years of his life in debt, caused in no small part by his 40-year obsession with building Monticello, a 5000-acre plantation with hundreds of slaves.
 The former friends did not speak until Adams wrote to Jefferson in 1812.They both died on July 4, 1826, the fiftieth anniversary of the adoption of the Declaration of Independence.

 The American experiment with democracy is replete with warnings and lessons for our nation today.
-In the wake of the stressful 2016 presidential election, perhaps we learn from the reconciliation of Jefferson and Adams two centuries ago that despite all our differences, we have much more in common.
+In the wake of two stressful presidential elections, perhaps we can learn from the reconciliation of Jefferson and Adams two centuries ago that despite all our differences, we have much more in common.
 Our country is best served when we communicate and treat each other respectfully, working together to create the Common Wealth.

 - The Works of John Adams, Second President of the United States: with a Life of Author, Notes and Illustrations.
 Charles C. Little and James Brown, 1850-56, vol. 5, p.
 454)